joelhawksley/identity/talks/2021/slides.md

 ^ Which is already over 10 hours without parallelization.

+^ PAUSE

 ^ However, we do write plenty of controller tests.

 ^ After numerous pairing sessions helping our designers

 ^ get their local development environments into the right state,

-^ I had an epiphany- what if we could temporarily convert controller tests...
+^ I had an idea- what if we could temporarily convert controller tests...

 ---